zapateros/Synacor-Challenge/README.md

 |---|---|---|---|---|---|---|---|
 |lbe | 21 | 21 | 19 | 87 | 19 | 101 | 19 |

 You start with the first value of *lbe*, which is 21.
 This means the virtual machine (*vm*) runs Opcode 21, which is actually no operation.
-So the only thing changing here is that *i* is set to 2 (```i <<- i + 1```). note it is a double arrow because it is an operation inside a function.
+So the only thing changing here is that *i* is set to 2 (```i <<- i + 1```).
+Note it is a double arrow because it is an operation inside a function.
 When using just a single arrow, the incremented *i* only exists inside the function.
 Now, the second number of *lbe*, lbe[2] also is 21 and the vm repeats Opcode 21 and sets *i* to 3.
 The third one is where it becomes interesting: lbe[3] is 19, which means the *vm* should display the ascii character represented by the number on the next i: lbe[4] is 87.
 This is a "W".
-Also *i* is incremented two times, so now *i* is 5. lbe[5] is also 19 and so on.
+Also *i* is incremented two times because it skips the numbers used in the Opcode, so now *i* is 5. lbe[5] is also 19 and so on.
 Now a text message appears, containing the second code!
 (2/8).
 Go to [chapter_2.R](https://github.com/zapateros/Synacor-Challenge/blob/master/R/chapter_2.R)

-In my code I added a function called '*insert_rel*', which is run every iteration before every Opcode:
+In my script I added a function called '*insert_rel*', which is run every iteration before every Opcode:
 ```R
 insert_rel <- function(){
   rel_lbe      <<- lbe[i:(i+3)]